conradakunga/Blog/_posts/2026-07-05-net-11-preview-capturing-process-exit-status.md

     Log.Error("Failure");
 ```

-If the process you want to run has arguments, there is an overload that accepts them as an array of strings.
+If the process you want to run has arguments, there is an **overload** that accepts them as an [IList](https://learn.microsoft.com/sr-latn-rs/dotnet/api/system.collections.generic.ilist-1?view=net-11.0) of `strings`.

 ```c#
 var result = await Process.RunAsync("pwd", ["-L"]);